mhutch/mhutch.github.io/_posts/2006-05-28-fluid-three-column-layout.md

 created: 1148833842
 redirect_from: /node/96
 ---
 Finally, someone found a clean way to do <a href="http://www.alistapart.com/articles/holygrail">three-column fluid layout</a> with XHTML and CSS.
 This solves just about every three-column layout problem I've ever had.
-It fixes the visual elements, keeping the footer at the bottom of the page no matter which column is the tallest, and resizing without the elements running into each other.
+It fixes the visual elements, keeping the footer at the bottom of the page no matter which column is the tallest, and resizing without the elements running into each other.<!--break-->

 The visual side of this has been done before &ndash; especially with tables! &ndash; but what is most important about this version is that is using clean XHTML, with <em>no extra non-semantic markup</em> needed, though one div tag can be added for increased browser compatibility.
 What's more, it allows a good struture: when it's unstyled, it displays the heading and content before the navigation.
 This makes things easier for people with screen readers and older browsers.